-Students who are requesting academic accommodations are strongly advised to reach out to the Moses Center as early as possible in the semester for assistance.
+Students who are requesting academic accommodations should reach out to the Moses Center as early as possible in the semester for assistance.
 Please visit the Moses Center for Student Accessibility website and click on Academic Accommodations.

 NYU's Calendar Policy on Religious Holidays